 Do you know the history of your child's car seat?

-- Do not use a car seat that has been in a crash, has been recalled, is too old (check the expiration date), has any cracks in its frame, or is missing parts.
+- Do not use a car seat that has been in a crash, has been recalled, is too old (check the expiration date or use 6 years from date of manufacture if there is no expiration date), has any cracks in its frame, or is missing parts.

-- Make sure it has a label from the manufacturer and instructions.
+- Make sure it has labels from the manufacturer and instructions.

 - Call the car seat manufacturer if you have questions about the safety of your seat.

 If you have questions or need help installing your car seat, find a certified child passenger safety technician (CPST).
 Lists of certified CPSTs and child seat-fitting stations are available on the following Web sites:

 Additional Information from HealthyChildren.org:Figure 1 adapted from National Highway Traffic Safety Administration.
 LATCH Makes Child Safety Seat Installation as Easy as 1-2-3.
 2011.
 DOT HS publication 809 489.
 Published March 2011.
 Accessed November 5, 2015.Figures 2, 3, 4, 5, and 6 by Anthony Alex LeTourneau.